Leaves are filling up the streets, the air is getting colder and thoughts are turning to Halloween.

 Autumn is well and truly on its way - and for astronomy fans, autumn also means it's time for the Harvest Moon.

-The Harvest Moon is the name given to the first full moon that takes place closest to the Autumn equinox.
+The Harvest Moon is the name given to the full Moon that takes place closest to the autumn equinox.

 Sometimes people say the Moon turns a deep orange for the Harvest Moon.
 This effect sometimes occurs if you glimpse the Moon when it is close to the horizon.
-It's because you are seeing it through the thickness of the Earth's atmosphere that can cause it to change colour slightly.
+That's because you are seeing it through the thickness of the Earth's atmosphere, which can cause it to change colour slightly.

 When it gets up into the centre of the sky, it will be shining a brilliant white.
 Let's hope it's a clear night!

 The next full Moon to grace our night skies will be the Hunter's Moon - the 10th full Moon of the year.

 Like the Harvest Moon, the Hunter's Moon is brighter and shines for longer, traditionally giving hunters more light to catch food.